diku-dk/futhark/docs/man/futhark-bench.rst

   directly, but instead the indicated *program* is run with its first argument being the path to the compiled Futhark program.
-This is useful for compilation targets that cannot be executed directly (as with :ref:`futhark-csharp(1)`), or when you wish to run the program on a remote machine.
+This is useful for compilation targets that cannot be executed directly (as with :ref:`futhark-pyopencl(1)` on some platforms), or when you wish to run the program on a remote machine.

 --runs=count